Cross-platform C SDK logo

 mtype

-Type of field to register.
+Type of the field to register.

 name